jamarier/rand-exam/README.md

   difficulty=0.
 (Same for "Theory" or "Exercises").
 In this format it is easy to overview the structure of the exam.

   There is a special predefined tag: `all` that means all questions available.
+(In fact, `all` tag is all questions with regex activated.)

   If `num_questions`<0, that means all questions with that tag.